KevFroo/kevfroo/README.md

 ## Hi there 👋
+- 🥸 I am KevFro (or KevFroo on GitHub)
+- 👨‍🎓 I am a high school student
+- ⌨ I am probably currently working on a random beginner project
+- 🤯 I had taken (not yet done but nearly finished) cs50x
+- 📞 You can reach me at: ismrfrog@gmail.com
+- Fun Fact: I have the same birthday as Kurt Cobain and Rihanna.

 <!--
 **KevFroo/kevfroo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.